 JJ:I don’t see things that are specific to our area that I haven’t seen in other areas similar to the Heber Valley.
 I often see that we are behind some of the other areas in architectural styles and designs, but I can’t pinpoint that to any specific reason.

 DW: What do you see as emerging influences on home design and building in the future?

-JJ: It is harder and harder for us to even find people to work on our projects that live here because they can’t afford it.
+JJ: I think the affordable housing issue is a huge problem in our area.
+With land costs and development costs high, hitting hard rock in many areas or the high water table in others, it makes it hard to create affordable developments.
+There is also a very high cost for fees and permits to even get some of these projects off the ground in the beginning.
+It is harder and harder for us to even find people to work on our projects that live here because they can’t afford it.
 We need to figure this out so more families can afford to continue to live here.

 DW: What’s one piece of advice for young architects and builders?

 PC: Pick something you are passionate about and work hard to become the best.
 Work is never work if you are doing what you love.
 Find people who are the very best at what they do.
 Draw on their experience and their passion.
 If you are doing something that doesn’t drive you, find a different angle or a different path that does.
 Be passionate, be creative and enjoy this life!

 JJ: Do the best you possibly can and don’t try to take shortcuts.
 Always seek to better yourself and the people around you.
 Have a good attitude and enjoy working with the amazing customers we get to work with here in our area!